 I have a lot of tips for amateur bloggers.
-My blogging journey is almost 9 years in.
+I’ve been blogging for over 9 years.
 My site was originally called The Butler Journal.
 I changed the name to My Money Chronicles in January of 2019.
 I still enjoy it a lot.
 I still consider myself to be an amateur blogger.
 It’s opened up a lot of opportunities for me.
-Have you ever considered blogging?
+Have you ever considered creating a blog?
 I have friends and associates who started amateur blogs in the last few years.
-Many of the amateur bloggers quit after a few months while others kept at it.
+Many of the amateur bloggers quit after a few months, while others kept at it.
 I’ll be the first to tell you that it’s not for everyone.
-Today, I want to share with you ten things that amateur bloggers don’t know about blogging.
+Today, I want to share with you ten things amateur bloggers don’t know about blogging.

 It’s Not Easy

 Many amateur bloggers think that blogging is easy.
 It’s not.
-Well, maybe if you are not taking it seriously then it could be easy.
-If you are trying to build a business or an audience, it is not easy.
-You have to stay focused, and you have to write often.
-I still struggle with this from time to time.
-I try to combat this by getting ahead on my blog posts.
+It takes work and dedication.
+If you are trying to build a business or an audience, it is not always easy.
+You have to stay focused, and you have to get started.
+I used to struggle with this a lot.
+Now, I have a schedule for creating my content.

 You Don’t Always Feel Like Writing

 Some days you are not going to feel like writing a blog.
 You may be bored and just want to be lazy.
-Other times, you may busy running errands or working on other things.
+Other times, you may be busy running errands or working on other things.
 Those are just a few reasons that you may not feel like writing.
-One way that I make sure that I have posts ready if I don’t feel like writing is to work on a few extra posts when the creative juices are flowing.
-Some amateur bloggers are a couple of months ahead with their blog posts.
-They have more than a few extras in their drafts if they don’t want to write.
-I’m not there yet, but one of these days, I will be.
+One way I make sure that I have posts ready if I don’t feel like writing is to work on a few extra posts when the creative juices are flowing.
+Taking the time to work on great content will help you in the long run.

 Start your blog for $3.95!

-Nobody is Reading Your Amateur Blogs in the Beginning
+Nobody is Reading Your Blog Posts in the Beginning

-Everybody realizes this some point early on in their blogging process.
-You tell your friends and family that you have an amateur blog and ask them to check it out.
+You won’t have any blog traffic at the beginning.
+Everybody realizes this at some point early on when they are running a blog.
+Tell your friends and family that you have an amateur blog and ask them to check it out.
 Only a handful of people will do that.
 Don’t let it discourage you.
-If you write good stuff, people will read your posts and also share them.
-They will also get picked up by the search engines.
-Don’t worry about your stats in the beginning.
-As long as you continue to create good blog posts, people will start reading.
+If you publish good content and promote it, people will begin to read your posts and also share them.
+They will also get picked up by search engines if they are good.
+Don’t worry about your readership and other statistics in the beginning.
+People will start reading as long as you create good blog posts.

 A Lot of Amateur Bloggers Don’t Make Money Early On

-Some people get into blogging to make quick money.
-It doesn’t work like that.
+Some people immediately want to make money blogging.
+In most cases, it doesn’t work like that.
 Making money from blogging takes time.
-In most cases, you won’t make much money at all your first couple of years of blogging.
+Beginners usually won’t make much money at all in their first couple of years of blogging.
 The bloggers that you see making money are the ones that bust their asses.
 The money comes after years of writing posts, providing value, and gaining readers’ trust.
-If you can stay with your blog long enough, you can reap the rewards.
-When you’re ready you can make money with ads and more.
-You can also become a successful affiliate marketing blogger by promoting other companies products.
+If you can stay with your blog long enough, you can reap the rewards and grow your blogging business.
+When you have enough traffic, you can make money with Google Adsense and eventually move to another company.
+You can also become a successful affiliate marketing blogger by promoting other businesses’ products.

 You Are Always Learning

 Amateur bloggers are always learning stuff.
 Trends are always changing.
-What might have worked in the past may not work anymore?
+What might have worked in the past may not work anymore.
 A lot of things online are always changing too.
-Google and search engine optimization (SEO) are just a few of the things that are constantly updating.
+WordPress themes, hosting companies, Google, and search engine optimization (SEO) are just a few of the things that are constantly updating.
 Staying on top of this stuff is critical if you are serious about blogging.
 I love the learning aspect when it comes to blogging.
 Some of the best bloggers have webinars to help keep others informed.
-There are even conferences (shout out to Fincon) that are available to help you learn more.
+Some conferences (shout out to Fincon) are available to help you learn more.
 Those conferences can be life-changing.